tfsojon/richinsql-blog/content/post/2018-10-04-full-text-indexing-crawl-logs.md

 Now that we know the name of the catalog in question we can use the below stored procedure to refresh the crawl log for that catalog.

 This uses an undocumented Microsoft shipped stored procedure that will refresh the crawl log.
-To my knowledge, there is no other way at this point to refresh the log, truncate it or automate it&#8217;s recycling other than to use this stored procedure.
+To my knowledge, there is no other way at this point to refresh the log, truncate it or automate it's recycling other than to use this stored procedure.

 ```
     EXEC sp_fulltext_recycle_crawl_log @ftcat = 'CatalogName'